 Fujifilm X-Pro 3 Cases & Grips

-There are a lot of cool ways to customize the X-Pro3 to make it your own.
+There are many cool ways to customize the X-Pro3 to make it your own.
 I’ll list all the best grips and cases out there.
-Starting with some extra grip accessories.
+Lensmate no longer makes their thumb grip for the Fujifilm X-Pro3, so if you’re new to this camera, you’ll need to get one of the generic ones off Amazon.

-Lensmate Soft Shutter ReleaseAvailable At: Amazon I still love the Lensmate soft shutters the most.
-I’ve tried several brands and they all always just fall off.
-Lensmate adds a little rubber washer to their soft shutters that keep them from vibrating loose.
+I still love the Lensmate soft shutters the most.
+I’ve tried several brands, and they all always just fall off.
+Lensmate adds a little rubber washer to their soft shutters to keep them from vibrating loose.
 Of the years I’ve been using these on all my different Fujifilm cameras, I’ve only lost one.
 So just make sure you check that they are always tight.
-They have a bunch of different designs with different colors so I linked you to their main search page.
-So make sure you get the Lensmate soft shutter and not some ghetto brand.
+They have many different designs and colors, so I linked you to their main search page.
+So ensure you get the Lensmate soft shutter and not some ghetto brand.

 |

-Other brands have finally caught on to the superior design of the Lensmate soft shutter releases and have started to include the rubber washer that keeps it from vibrating loose.
+Other brands have finally embraced the superior design of the Lensmate soft shutter releases and have started including the rubber washer that keeps it from vibrating loose.

 Fujifilm X-Pro 3 Cases

 There are a few great options for leather cases and half cases for the Fujifilm X-Pro 3.
-Here are the cases I’ve used on my various cameras that I can recommend.
+I can recommend the cases I’ve used on my various cameras.

 Fujifilm X-Pro 3 Cleaning Essentials

-Cleaning accessories are must-have items that every photographer should not overlook.
-Here are a few cleaning accessories that are absolute must-have items.
+Cleaning accessories are essentials that every photographer should not overlook.
+Here are a few essentials.

 But if you want to nerd out on cleaning gear, check out this guide to camera cleaning accessories.